maptv/maptv.github.io/dec/date/index.md

 Fixed dates are essentially [unsimplified](https://en.wikipedia.org/wiki/Simplification#:~:text=the%20process%20of%20replacing%20a%20mathematical%20expression%20by%20an%20equivalent%20one%2C%20that%20is%20simpler) math expressions.
-Dec uses unsimplified math expressions to display information about a date, such as its doty <span class="cyan">d</span>
-or POSIX dotw <span class="azul">w</span>.
+Dec uses unsimplified math expressions to display information about a date, such as its doy <span class="cyan">d</span> or POSIX dow <span class="azul">w</span>.
 Essentially, you can modify a Dec date to show whatever numbers🔢you want.
 All it takes is a little bit of arithmetic!
 This incredible versatility is possible thanks to the mathematical basis of Dec date notation.

 # Week